xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 # Dumping ELF segments into memory

-Since the only reason for parsing the elf headers is to know where to put what segment with which permissons, I want to quickly interject on why we have to put said segments at these specific adresses.
-The main reason is that all pointers, all offsets and pc related decodings have to be done relative to `Elf32_Ehdr.entry` and the linker generated all instruction arguments according to this value.
+Since the only reason for parsing the elf headers is to know where to put what segment with which permissions, I want to quickly interject on why we have to put said segments at these specific addresses.
+The main reason is that all pointers, all offsets and pc related decoding has to be done relative to `Elf32_Ehdr.entry`.
+The linker also generated all instruction arguments according to this value.

 Before mapping each segment at its `Pheader::vaddr`, we have to understand:
 One doesn't simply `mmap` with `MAP_FIXED` or `MAP_NOREPLACE` into the virtual address `0x8000`.
-The linux kernel won't let us, and rightfully so, `man mmap`
+The Linux kernel won't let us, and rightfully so, `man mmap`
 says:

 > If addr is not NULL, then the kernel takes it as a hint about where to place